-Under Related Information below, click the link titled 'Projections table' to access Projections_table_2009.zip containing G37891_Projections_table.pdf.
-The PDF file lists map projections supported in ArcGIS Desktop through version 10, indicating the specific properties and suitable areas of use for each supported projection.
+Under Related Information below, click the link titled 'Projections table 2009' to access 'Projections_table_2009.zip', containing the file G37891_Projections_table.pdf.
+This PDF file lists map projections supported in ArcGIS Desktop version 10.7.1 and prior, and ArcGIS Pro versions up to 2.4.2, indicating the specific properties and suitable areas of use for each supported projection.

-Additional detailed information about these projections is available at the link titled 'Supported Map Projections'.
+Additional detailed information about these projections is available at the links entitled 'Supported Map Projections'.